itagenten/bootstrap_package/Readme.rst

 We are managing our configuration in file `EXT:speciality/Configuration/TypoScript/setup.ts`.
 Have a look there if you must add additional configuration.

-If you are facing problem, you may consider the Hook approach for managin Static TypoScript template.
+If you are facing problem, you may consider the Hook approach for managing your Static TypoScript template.
 More detail in this `blog post`_.

 .. _blog post: http://blog.causal.ch/2012/05/automatically-including-static-ts-from.html